Building Insurance

 3. Keep all damaged items

 It may be your first thought to clean up and throw away any damaged belongings after a flood or fire.
 Don’t!
 You shouldn’t throw away any damaged items as your home insurance company will most likely want to take a look at what you have lost to fully assess the damage.
-This includes replacing any carpets or redecorating straight away.
+This includes replacing any carpets or refurbishing straight away.

 4. Photograph the evidence